-A two-stage hyperparameter search strategy is used for experiments with \texttt{RN50}.
-Here, the batch size and the moving average coefficient ($m$) are fixed as 32 and 0.999 in the entire search procedure, respectively.
-In the first stage, we search the gradient scale factor ($\lambda$) from \{0.01, 0.05, 0.1, 0.5\}.
-In this stage, we fix the learning rate as 5e-5 and do not use weight decay and dropout (\textit{i.e.,} weight decay and dropout are equal to 0).
-In the second stage, we fix $\lambda$ as the one searched in the first stage.
-Then, we search the learning rate from \{1e-5, 3e-5, 5e-5\}, weight decay from \{0, 1e-6, 1e-4\}, and dropout from \{0, 0.1, 0.5\}.
-We provide the hyperparameters we use for \texttt{RN50} in Table~\ref{tab:appendix_hparams_resnet}.
+For \texttt{RN50}, we apply a two-stage hyperparameter search strategy.
+The batch size and the moving average coefficient ($m$) are fixed as 32 and 0.999 in the entire search procedure, respectively.
+In the first stage, we search the gradient scale factor $\lambda$ from \{0.01, 0.05, 0.1, 0.5\} with the fixed learning rate of 5e-5.
+In this stage, we do not apply weight decay and dropout, \textit{i.e.,} weight decay and dropout rate are equal to 0.
+In the second stage, we search the learning rate from \{1e-5, 3e-5, 5e-5\}, weight decay rate from \{0, 1e-6, 1e-4\}, and dropout rate from \{0, 0.1, 0.5\} with the fix $\lambda$ searched in the first stage.
+We summarize the optimal set of hyperparameters for \texttt{RN50} in Table~\ref{tab:appendix_hparams_resnet}.

-Unlike the experiments with \texttt{RN50}, we apply single-stage hyperparameter search strategy to \texttt{CLIP} and \texttt{SWAG}.
-Here, we only search $\lambda$ from \{0.01, 0.05, 0.1, 0.5\} with hyperparameters such as the batch size, learning rate, weight decay, and dropout fixed.
-In particular, we fix the learning rate, weight decay, and dropout as the first stage of the hyperparameter search of \texttt{RN50}.
-For the batch size, we fix the batch size as 32 except for the experiments with DomainNet~\citep{peng2019moment} where the batch size is fixed as 24 for the experiments with \texttt{CLIP}.
+Unlike the experiments with \texttt{RN50}, we apply a single-stage hyperparameter search strategy to \texttt{CLIP} and \texttt{SWAG} due to the size of the larger-scale pre-trained models.
+We only search the gradient scale factor $\lambda$ from \{0.01, 0.05, 0.1, 0.5\}.
+In particular, we use the same learning rate, weight decay, and dropout rate used in the hyperparameter search of \texttt{RN50}.
+For the batch size of \texttt{CLIP}, we fix it as 32 except for the one case on DomainNet~\cite{peng2019moment} where the batch size is set as 24.
 For \texttt{SWAG}, we fix the batch size as 16 for all experiments.
-In Table~\ref{tab:appendix_hparams_clip_swag}, we show what $\lambda$ we use for \texttt{CLIP} and \texttt{SWAG}.
-Similar to \citet{cha2022domain}, we fix the number of iterations as 15,000 for DomainNet and 5,000 for the others regardless of pre-trained models.
+In Table~\ref{tab:appendix_hparams_clip_swag}, we summarize the searched $\lambda$ for \texttt{CLIP} and \texttt{SWAG}.

+Similar to \cite{cha2022domain}, we set the total number of iterations as 15,000 for DomainNet and 5,000 for the others regardless of types of pre-trained models throughout the entire experiments.